179D TAX DEDUCTION

 What is the 179D Tax Deduction?

-The 179D tax deduction, also known as the Energy Efficient Commercial Buildings Deduction, incentivizes both commercial building owners and designers of public buildings to implement energy-efficient technologies.
-This incentive has been in effect since 2006 and was made permanent in 2020.
-With enhancements from the Inflation Reduction Act, the deduction now offers even greater financial benefits.
+The 179D tax deduction, also known as the Energy Efficient Commercial Buildings Deduction (EECBD), incentivizes both commercial building owners and designers of public and tax-exempt buildings to implement energy-efficient technologies.
+This incentive has been in effect since 2006, but with enhancements from the Inflation Reduction Act, the deduction now offers even greater financial benefit and more opportunity to claim.

-This deduction targets improvements in HVAC systems, lighting, and building envelopes, encouraging both commercial building owners and designers of public buildings to adopt sustainable practices.
-Eligible projects, including those involving government-owned buildings, non-profits, Indian tribal governments, or Alaska Native organizations, can receive deductions up to $5 per square foot.
+This deduction targets improvements in HVAC systems, lighting, and building envelopes, encouraging both building owners and designers to adopt new technologies and innovative methods.
+Eligible projects, including those involving government-owned buildings, non-profits, Indian tribal governments, or Alaska Native organizations, can receive deductions over $5 per square foot.
 To qualify for the full deduction, projects must meet specific prevailing wage and apprenticeship requirements.

-By taking advantage of the 179D deduction, eligible businesses can significantly reduce tax liabilities while contributing to a more sustainable future.
-Our expert team is here to guide you through the process and help maximize your benefits.
+By taking advantage of the 179D deduction, eligible businesses can significantly reduce tax outlay while contributing to a more sustainable future.
+Our expert team is here to guide you through the process and help maximize your benefit.

 Who Can Take Advantage of Section 179D?

-Under the current law, a variety of entities can benefit from the 179D deduction.
-Commercial building owners who implement energy-efficient improvements are eligible for this deduction.
-Additionally, designers of buildings owned by governmental entities, such as architects and engineering firms, can also benefit.
+Under current law, many types of entities can benefit from the 179D deduction.
+Commercial building owners who implement qualified improvements are eligible, as are designers of buildings owned by governmental and non-profit entities:

 - Architects